reflex-dev/reflex/README.md

 $ pc run
 ```

 You should see your app running at http://localhost:3000.

-Note that the port may be different if you have another app running on port 3000.
+(Note that the port may be different if you have another app running on port 3000)

 Now you can modify the source code in my_app_name/my_app_name.py.
 Pynecone has fast refreshes so you can see your changes instantly when you save your code.

 ## Example Pynecone App